Catalina Island Conservancy: Invasive plants

 Due to so many efforts in the past to capitalize on the island, many invasive flora and fauna were introduced.
-The Conservancy removes invasive plants to protect and restore the Island.
+The Conservancy removes invasive plants to protect and restore the island.
 The Conservancy's Catalina Habitat Improvement and Restoration Program (CHIRP) is designed to ensure long-term conservation of species richness and habitat integrity in one of the world's biodiversity hot spots.
-Three species of highly invasive plants have been nearly eradicated from the Island: tamarisk, pampas grass and fig. CHIRP has targeted 27 other species for eradication and another 36 to be managed to limit their presence on the Island.
+Three species of highly invasive plants have been nearly eradicated from the island: tamarisk, pampas grass and fig. CHIRP has targeted 27 other species for eradication and another 36 to be managed to limit their presence on the Island.

 By eliminating and managing invasive plant species, the CHIRP program has encouraged native species to grow and flourish.
 It contributed to the discovery of new species and the rediscovery of species following years of fear that they were extinct.
-Among those rediscovered are Catalina grass and the Lyon's pygmy daisy, which had previously not been seen for 80 years.
-The James P. Ackerman Native Plant Nursery at Middle Ranch provides plant and seed material for re-vegetation of the Island.
+Among those rediscovered are Catalina grass and Lyon's pygmy daisy, which had previously not been seen for 80 years.
+The James P. Ackerman Native Plant Nursery at Middle Ranch provides plant and seed material for re-vegetation of the island.

-The Conservancy also operates the Stop the Spread program, a partnership between the Conservancy's naturalists, CHIRP staff and the many youth camps on the Island.
+The Conservancy also operates the Stop the Spread program, a partnership between the Conservancy's naturalists, CHIRP staff and the many youth camps on the island.
 The program is focused on invasive plant control in and around each camp.
-It is an opportunity for campers to learn about the value of native species, the problems posed by invasive species and how to help eradicate invasive species.
-The campers also learn how to restore and improve native environments.
-Stop the Spread has given nearly 15,000 campers tens of thousands of hours of education from 2009-2013.
+Campers are taught about the value of native species, the problems posed by invasive species and how to help eradicate invasive species.
+Campers also learn how to restore and improve native environments.
+Stop the Spread has given nearly 15,000 campers tens of thousands of hours of education from 2009 to 2013.
 Campers manage about 450 acres for 75 different invasive species, logging more than 7,000 hours of invasive plant removal a year.